honzabrecka/Screenshot/README.md

 		Assert.assertTrue(ScreenShot.compare("SquareTest.defaultColor", component));
 	}

-When we run this test with `ScreenShot.uploadMode = true`, then generated screen shots are sent to the `ScreenShot.uploadUrl` as a png file stream.
-Php handles uploads, saves them to specified destination, where we check them and the good ones we copy to our "data" (`new LoadQueue("../data/");`) direcotory.
-Then we can run the tests with `ScreenShot.uploadMode = false` and see the results - each test should pass until we made some changes in our ui components...
+When we run this test with `ScreenShot.uploader = new Uploader("...")`, then generated screen shots are sent to the server as a png file stream.
+Server handles uploads, saves them to the specified destination, where we check them and the good ones we copy to our "data" (`new LoadQueue("../data/");`) direcotory.
+Then we can run the tests with `ScreenShot.uploader = null` (or comment that line of code) and see the results - each test should pass until we made some changes in our ui components...

 You can take a look at these classes for more information how to use this testing util: